 Under EU261, you are entitled to Air Canada compensation if your flight gets cancelled within 14 days of departure and the airline fails to offer an appropriate alternative flight.

-Any flight that departs from the European Union makes you eligible for up to €600 in compensation unless the reason was due to extraordinary circumstances.
+Any flight that departs from the European Union makes you eligible for up to €600 in compensation, unless the reason was due to extraordinary circumstances.
 Mirroring flight delays, the Air Canada flight cancellation compensation amounts depend on the distance of your flight.
 So, if your flight is:

 For example, if your flight has been affected by the flight cancellations due to the crew strike on August 16th, 2025, then you might be entitled to compensation.
 If you're flying from Europe within 14 days of the strike and your flight was cancelled, you're entitled to compensation and a refund/rebooking on a new flight.

-Under APPR, you can also be compensated for your Air Canada cancelled flight as long as any part of your journey had a touchpoint in Canada.
+Under APPR, you can also be compensated for your Air Canada cancelled flight, as long as any part of your journey had a touchpoint in Canada.
 This means that even cancelled connecting flights are eligible for compensation.
 Similarly to delays, your compensation varies:

 In case your flight was impacted by the crew strikes, our aviation experts advise not to accept travel vouchers you might be offered.
 You forfeit your right to monetary compensation if you accept travel vouchers.
 As this is a cancellation, under EU261, you're entitled to a free rebooking of your flight and care while you're waiting at the airport.